adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #25 Finished First-Class this morning.
 Moved on to Second-Class.
 It is a 5-week long class.

 #26 Moving right along in the Second-Class on the 1st-week.

+#27 Finished the 1st-week of the Second-Class.
+Now on the 2nd-week.